Our lead oncology drug candidate VB-111 (ofranergene obadenovec) is the first VTS™-based agent for cancer therapy.

 - Phase III Pivotal clinical trials:

-VBL’s pivotal Phase 3 GLOBE study in rGBM, comparing VB-111 in combination with Avastin to Avastin alone, is currently being conducted in the US, Canada and Israel.
-Enrollment in the study, 256 patients in total, was completed in December 2016, five months ahead of schedule.
-The study is proceeding under a Special Protocol Assessment (SPA) granted by the U.S. Food and Drug Administration (FDA), with full endorsement by the Canadian Brain Tumor Consortium (CBTC).
-The company expects top-line results from the GLOBE study, which showed that the study did not meet its pre-specified primary endpoint of overall survival (OS).
+rGBM – VBL’s pivotal Phase 3 GLOBE study in rGBM, comparing VB-111 in combination with Avastin to Avastin alone, was conducted in the US, Canada and Israel, and enrolled 256 patients in total.
+GLOBE was conducted under a Special Protocol Assessment (SPA) granted by the U.S. Food and Drug Administration (FDA), with full endorsement by the Canadian Brain Tumor Consortium (CBTC).
+On March 8, 2018, we announced top-line results from the GLOBE study, which showed that the study did not meet its pre-specified primary endpoint of overall survival (OS).
 No new safety concerns associated with VB-111 have been identified in the GLOBE study.
 Once we receive the full and final data set, we will conduct an in-depth analysis in order to better understand the outcome of the GLOBE study and the potential activity of VB-111 in rGBM.

 VBL Therapeutics’ pivotal Phase 3 OVAL trial of VB-111 in recurrent platinum-resistant ovarian cancer was launched in December 2017